fpvandoorn/Dagstuhl-tables/README.md

 * Suppose there is a solution in 4 days.
 * The only configurations which are not dominated are `(4,4,3)` and `(3,3,3,2)`.
 The first adds at most 15 connections, the second at most 10.
-* Therefore, on at least 3 days we need a (4,4,3) configuration.
-WLOG day 1 is distributed `1234 5678 ABC`.
+* Therefore, on at least 3 days we need a `(4,4,3)` configuration, WLOG on day 1.
 * For the other days any table of size 4 has 1 pair in common with day 1, so adds at most 5 new connections.
-Therefore, at lost 13 new connections can be added during each day.
+Therefore, at most 13 new connections can be added during each day.
 * This means we cannot get 55 connections, therefore we get a contradiction.

 #### `T(12,5) ≤ 4`